 The early days of the Dwarves revolved around getting 5 or more Dwarves on the table to allow extra abilities on heroes and unique allies.
 This can be seen in cards like Hero Bombur, Thorin, and ally Gloin.
 This synergy can even be achieved during setup in quests like Trouble in Tharbad and the Nin-in-Eilph, where you have an additional Dwarf objective ally from the beginning.
 Run Bombur as a defender in your deck et voila, 5 Dwarves.
 Because this strategy was considered too easy, and Dwarf decks were seen as overpowered, and “no fun to play”, Dwarves were not frequently used for a couple of years.

-However, as of late, a new synergy is rising.
+However during the previous 2-3 cycles, a new synergy is rising.
 Dwarven mining, or discarding cards from the top of your deck, is quickly becoming a new deck archetype.
 The idea is that you must discard cards from the top of your deck to fuel abilities.
 There are also cards, like Ered Luin Miner and Hidden Cache, that benefit the player that discards them.
 Though the synergy is still in development, it is fun to play in my opinion and has resulted in more Dwarf decks being played.

 Synergy with other traits

-Wow, I’ve talked for the entirety of this article without mentioning Daín Ironfoot.
+Wow, I’ve talked for the entirety of this article without mentioning the Leadership version of Daín Ironfoot.
 Well, he is hard to pass up on when looking at building a Dwarf deck.
 Dain is 90% of the time the Dwarf that is used for access to the Leadership sphere.
 This is because he globally buffs all Dwarf characters (not only allies, heroes too!) by 1 willpower and 1 attack as long as Dain is ready.
 This makes even the cheapest of dwarf allies worth more than you are paying for.
 The global Dwarf buffs keep going when introducing Hardy Leadership.
 Now all Dwarf allies gain 1 hitpoint as well.
 This 1/1/0/1 buffed stat line is amazing on the allies and heroes.

 Pumping out the Dwarf Swarm, as people have begun to call it, makes good use of Legacy of Durin and King under the Mountain for faster card draw.
 The pre-errata We Are Not Idle took care of the resources.
 Nowadays, we have to look elsewhere for those resources, Hidden Cache and Zigil Miners can be used to get that mining synergy going and funding your Dwarven Swarms.